-Anger is not fear, stress or anxiety, anger makes you and your child hot-headed, fear often makes you feel cold and clammy.
+Anger is not fear, stress or anxiety; anger makes you and your child hot-headed, and fear often makes you feel cold and clammy.

 What makes us angry?

-Parents and children can get angry about many things, normally in adults, there are two things that may trigger it
+Parents and children can get angry about many things, typically in adults, and two things may trigger it.